New Orleans Wedding Venues

 Maison Dupuy Hotel

 The Maison Dupuy, located on Toulouse Street in the historic and culturally rich French Quarter, features a spacious courtyard, which was recently given a complete renovation, along with indoor space as well.
-A custom-fitted tent is an option if the weather is looking iffy in the days leading up to your big day, which is reassuring.
+A custom-fitted and very elegant looking tent is an option if the weather is looking iffy in the days leading up to your big day, which is reassuring.
 The hotel also has a small secondary courtyard which is the perfect spot for a first look, and can also be used for formal group shots.
 That space is also sometimes used for intimate weddings or elopements.

 For couples wanting a bit more of a laid back flavor and quiet setting, away from the often raucous French Quarter, the elegant Elms Mansion in the Garden District of New Orleans may be just what you are looking for.
 Guests are always wowed by the gorgeous interior of this mansion, and the venue staff has plenty of experience with weddings.
 Ample space both indoors and outdoors is provided, and being located right on St. Charles Avenue offers the tempting option of departing your wedding by way of a chartered streetcar.